How to Design Your Blog Posts for Maximum Engagement: A Simple Guide

 Source - Click To Tweet

 • Install a pin it button on your website so people can pin your images to Pinterest as it’s a good engagement signal for Google.
 You can find many social sharing plugins that provide this feature.
-I personally use JQuery Pin It WordPress plugin.
+I personally use JQuery Pin It Wordpress plugin.

 Content Marketing Tips